 With a 2019 budget of $32.4 billion, AFC could also act as a VC investor of sorts, putting money into Austin-based companies offering innovative and technology-driven solutions to military needs.

 Austin’s talent pool is also robust, with a high concentration of young, motivated, and educated residents.
 According to the Austin Chamber of Commerce, 43% of the region’s population is in peak working years between 18 to 44 years old, compared to 36% nationally, and the Austin metro’s median age of 34.2 years old is three years younger than the national median of 37.8.1

 |6||Dallas – Forth Worth||33.1%|

-Ranked in the top 10 most educated cities in America and the second best city for college graduates, a student population of 414,000 within a 100 mile radius provides one of the world’s strongest talent pools of educated employees.2 As for the Austinites in the Austin MSA who have already passed the college years, 42.8% hold a bachelor’s degree, putting Austin well above other Texas cities like Dallas and Houston.3
+Ranked in the top 10 most educated cities in America and the second best city for college graduates, a student population of 414,000 within a 100-mile radius provides one of the world’s strongest talent pools of educated employees.2 As for the Austinites in the Austin MSA who have already passed their college years, 42.8% hold a bachelor’s degree, putting Austin well above other Texas cities like Dallas and Houston.3

 What Does the Presence of AFC Mean for Austin?